14 Best Novels about the Holocaust

 From classic works to more modern tales, there are many novels about the Holocaust that capture its horror and tragedy while also exploring themes of hope, courage, resilience, and endurance.

-In this post I look at 12 of the best novels about the Holocaust from different authors who bring their unique perspectives to bear on this tragic event.
+In this post I cover 12 of the best novels about the Holocaust from different authors who bring their unique perspectives to bear on this tragic event.
 From Briar Rose by Jane Yolen to The Redhead of Auschwitz by Nechama Birnbaum these books will give you insight into life during this trying period as well as what it takes for people to survive even in the worst circumstances imaginable.

 Also in this Holocaust series: